SEC Whistleblower Program

 SEC Areas of Enforcement

-According to the FY 2020 report of the SEC Office of the Whistleblower, the three highest allegation types reported by SEC whistleblowers are
+According to the FY 2021 report of the SEC Office of the Whistleblower, the most common allegation types reported by SEC whistleblowers relate to:

 The SEC has broad jurisdiction to combat securities fraud.
-In FY 2020, the SEC brought a diverse mix of 405 enforcement actions, addressing a broad range of significant issues, including:
+In FY 2021, the SEC brought a diverse mix of 697 enforcement actions, addressing a broad range of violations.
+The enforcement actions enabled the SEC to obtain judgments and orders for nearly $2.4 billion in disgorgement and more than $1.4 billion in penalties in FY 2021.

 For more information about the SEC Whistleblower Program, see the following resources: